Review: Lumberjack The Monster is not Takashi Miike's best work

 Their psychopathic lives are disrupted when a serial killer known as The Brain Thief attacks Akira, trying to steal his brain but failing.
 Akira then wakes up in the hospital to find a mysterious neurochip in his head that gives him unexpected emotions.

-The film maintains quite a serious, suspenseful tone that really contrasts with its quite bizarre plot and as Akira seeks revenge, he struggles with his new emotions, which complicate his ruthless methods.
+Lumberjack The Monster maintains quite a serious, suspenseful tone that really contrasts with its quite bizarre plot and as Akira seeks revenge, he struggles with his new emotions, which complicate his ruthless methods.

 It is quite absurd at times it has to be said but also has some really funny scenes.